We will post local cancellations and postponements as we receive them.

 GREAT BARRINGTON, MA—Mahaiwe Performing Arts Center, 14 Castle St, has cancelled all events through Friday, April 10 and closed the theater building to the public.
 For ticket exchanges and refunds, call the box office, 413 528-0100, during standard box office hours, Wednesday through Saturday from noon-4 pm.

 GREAT BARRINGTON, MA—The Triplex Cinema is closed through April 9.
 Theater staff will re-evaluate the closure as the situation unfolds and will plan a reopening as soon as is reasonable given the situation.
 The March 31 showing of In Search of Haydn is postponed, with the hope of rescheduling as soon as possible.
 For help with refunds or exchanges, call 413 528-8886 x 200 or stop by once the theater is reopened.
 The theater’s weekly newsletter continues, along with its Facebook and Twitter pages.

-GREENPORT–Columbia-Greene Community College will extend its Spring Break for students by one week.
+GREENPORT–Columbia-Greene Community College will extend its Spring Break for students by one week, to Friday, March 27.
 This calendar change will allow the college additional time to develop plans to transition courses, wherever possible, to remote instruction including distance- and online learning.

 GREENPORT–All programs and activities at the Adult Learning Institute at Columbia-Greene Community College are suspended until further notice.